 There are many types of lizards that range in size from very small geckos to large komodo dragons.
 For this article, we will focus on the types of lizards that are commonly kept as pets.
 Lizard food varies depending on the species, so knowing the dietary requirements for your lizard is a vital first step when trying to provide proper nutrition for your pet.

 Philippine Water Monitor (Varanus cumingi)

 Pet lizards typically have very different diets than their wild counterparts.
 Most of the commonly kept pet lizards are insectivores and will thrive on insects, but fruits, plants, and small animals are also great options for some lizards.
 For example, a good diet for a bearded dragon might include leafy greens as well as crickets, and even frozen mice.
 However, if you have a pet gecko, you may want to consider feeding them live insects such as flightless fruitflies and sweet fruits.
-Iguanas are different still, and they require a variety of vegetables, greens, and fruits to meet their nutritional needs
+Iguanas are different still, and they require a variety of vegetables, greens, and fruits to meet their nutritional needs.

 Nile Water Monitor (Varanus niloticus)